Service Tiers

 -

-role is demoted back to deployable.
+role back to

 For details on how model sharing works and how to publish models to the catalog, see the Model Sharing documentation.